 The World at Your Feet programme offers co-curricular opportunities to students to participate in exchanges, collaborations, and study abroad activities that include other schools in the Dwight network.
 Students at Dwight School London also have the chance to host their peers from Dwight schools in shared activities and cultural visits.

 International trips are offered in upper school for students in Grades 7 and up.
 Through the Global Dwight Network, students have the opportunity to travel to other campuses in New York, Shanghai, Seoul, and Dubai.
 Examples of trips are Dwight Network Music Choral, Model United Nations conference, Global Issues Network Conference, and the Dwight Network Ski trip.

-In 2020, Dwight School’s average IB point score was 35.3 (it was 33 in 2019), and a pass rate of 96%.
-This exceeded the world average of 29.9 but is far off the top-scoring school in the UK – King’s College School, Wimbledon with a score of 41.
+In 2021, Dwight School’s average IB point score was 37.8 (it was 35.3 in 2020 and 33 in 2019), and a pass rate of 96%.
+This exceeded the world average of 32.99 but is lower than the top-scoring schools in the UK.
 However, this is a non-selective school with a high number of students who have English as a second language.

 Students graduating from Dwight School London go on to universities in the UK and the US, with smaller numbers accepting offers in Japan and Europe.
 They are offered the expertise of Dwight New York’s college guidance counsellor if applying to any North American universities.